codepen/slideVars/README.md

 npm run example
 ```

-This will start a dev server at `http://localhost:3000` with a comprehensive single-page demo that includes:
+This will start a dev server at `http://localhost:3000` with the demo page that includes:

 - **Live Demo** - Interactive examples with tabs for auto-detection and manual configuration
-- **Full Documentation** - Installation, API reference, and usage examples
+- **Documentation** - Installation, API reference, and usage examples
-- **Feature Showcase** - See all features in action

 The dev server supports hot reloading, so changes to the source files will update automatically.